SquadcastHub/squadcasthub.github.io/pages/mydoc/squadcast_search.md

 I want to look for a postmortem that contains the string `jira` in its Incident Message.

 - Type in `?:` if you want to look up the query token
-- Type in `in: postmortem message "jira"`
+- Type in `in: postmortems message "jira"`
 - Hit `Command + Enter`

 Your search results that match this query will be populated as shown below